 Beaches Habitat for Humanity is your local Habitat for Humanity organization.
 They act in partnership with and on behalf of Habitat for Humanity International.
 We coordinate all aspects of Habitat home building in the Jacksonville Beaches community.

-One really impactful way you can teach your kids to be good neighbors is by donating to this awesome organization that reaches children in schools that are in need of food when they are at home on the weekends and may otherwise go without.
+One really impactful way you can teach your kids to be good neighbors is by donating to this awesome organization.
+Blessings reaches children in schools that are in need of food when they are at home on the weekends and may otherwise go without.
 While most kids are looking forward to the weekend, over 13 million kids won’t have enough food to eat this weekend and cannot wait to get back to school where they can eat free breakfast and lunch.
 Contact your local school or ask your local school’s PTA for more information.
 Many elementary schools in the Jacksonville Beach area participate in this program.

 As a part of the Jacksonville Beach Parks and Recreation department, the Carver Center serves children and families in the Pablo Beach community.
 It is a recreation center offering a variety of activities including after school tutoring almost every weekday.
 If you’d like to put your time and talents to good use, consider volunteering to tutor children or help out with some of their sports initiatives.

 Another awesome organization right here at the Beach working to help the homeless is Mission House.
 It is the only day facility to help meet the needs of the homeless adults at the Beaches.
 They do this through compassion, faith, and programs designed to provide assistance at an individual level.
 Mission House addresses basic needs through meal, shower, case management, and medical programs.
 They have an unbelievable variety of volunteer and donation opportunities throughout the year.
 Some of these include companion volunteers that sit and simply talk with the clients when they come for meals.
 They also need drivers to pick up food donations.
 Go to their website to see all the ways that you can help and which area you might want to get involved in.